TycheSoftwares/woocommerce-abandoned-cart/readme.txt

 * A handy report showing the number of times a product was abandoned and recovered
 * Seven merge codes are available to help you send PERSONALIZED reminder emails

 > **This plugin works as described: the lite version doesn’t cut down in functionality.
 You can have your orders recovered and save on sales.
-Depending on what you are selling, this can be a few orders to justify ordering the full package – i’m only a few away!**
+Depending on what you are selling, this can be a few orders to justify ordering the full package – I’m only a few away!**

 > **Very recommended!**
 > **- [jaysnl](https://wordpress.org/support/topic/great-support-and-value-buy-it/)**